jeffthomasiii/Just-a-Thought-Blog/_posts/2025-08-08-Do-It-Anyway.md

 What if you chose to become who you’re called to be, not what they deserve in that moment?

----

-### We All Adjust—But Sometimes in the Wrong Direction
+### We All Adjust, But Sometimes in the Wrong Direction

 There’s a quiet battle that plays out in everyday moments:
 Will I let their behavior change me?
 Will I respond in kind, or will I respond in character?

-Whether it’s a stranger’s rudeness, a co-worker’s coldness, or a spouse’s indifference—something happens inside us when we feel disrespected or unseen.
+Whether it’s a stranger’s rudeness, a co-worker’s coldness, or a spouse’s indifference, something happens inside us when we feel disrespected or unseen.
 We want to pull back.
 Withdraw.
 Match the energy.

 But here's the problem:
 Their behavior wasn’t Christlike… and now ours isn’t either.

----

-### Love Doesn’t Echo—It Anchors
+### Love Doesn’t Echo, It Anchors

 In marriage, this is a familiar dance.
 One spouse snaps, the other defends.